Authress/wordpress-sso-login/authress/readme.txt

 Authress allows multiple authentication providers.
 You can have social providers like Facebook, Twitter, Google+, a database of users and passwords (just like WordPress), or you can use an Enterprise directories like, Office365, Google Apps, SAML, OpenID, OAuth2.1.
 All those authentication providers are supported and more.

-= Widget =
+= Use the SSO Widget =

-You can enable the Authress as a WordPress widget in order to show it in a sidebar.
-The widget inherits the main plugin settings but can be overridden with its own settings in the widget form.
-Note: this form will not display for logged-in users.

-= Shortcode =

-Also, you can use the Authress widget as a shortcode in your editor.
+Add the Authress widget via a shortcode in your editor.
 Just add the following to use the global settings:

     [authress]

+All for your customer admin user, make sure to direct them to the Authress SSO administrative page to configure their SSO settings for their whole tenant:

+    [authress admin="true"]

 == Frequently Asked Questions ==